-The Museo del Jamón is a classic bar and shop in the old-fashioned setting that simply specializes in ham.
+The Museo del Jamón is a classic bar and shop in the old-fashioned setting that simply specialises in ham.
 If you love cold cuts, sausages and cheese, you cannot miss out on this ham paradise.
-And whatever you do, don’t leave the Museo del Jamón without having tried the world famous Spanish air-dried ham - jamon serrano.
+And whatever you do, don’t leave the Museo del Jamón without having tried the world-famous Spanish air-dried ham – jamón serrano.

 Go Skiing in Valdesquí

-Alpine skiing is perhaps not the first thing you think of when you think about Madrid but in the mountains surrounding the city there are several places where you can ski, and the nearest ski resort is called Valdesquí.
+Alpine skiing is perhaps not the first thing you think of when you think about Madrid, but in the mountains surrounding the city, there are several places where you can ski, and the nearest ski resort is called Valdesquí.
 When the season is right, you can ski or snowboard at a complete facility with 27 different slopes with different levels of difficulty.

-Visit a cafe in a convent
+Visit a Cafe in a Convent

-Take a break from the big city noise, beer and the tapas plate and enjoy the tranquility of a lush little convent right in the middle of Madrid.
-Many locals do not even know that the convent is open to the public and few tourists have ever set foot in the flowering garden so here you are guaranteed to be left alone.
+Take a break from the big city noise, beer and tapas plates and enjoy the tranquillity of a lush little convent right in the middle of Madrid.
+Many locals do not even know that the convent is open to the public, and few tourists have ever set foot in the flowering garden, so here you are guaranteed to be left alone.

-Enjoy a walk in Parque de El Capricho
+Enjoy a Walk in Parque de El Capricho

-Thanks to the park being slightly outside the city center, it is not that common for tourists to visit the beautiful Parque de El Capricho.
+Thanks to the park being slightly outside the city centre, it is not that common for tourists to visit the beautiful Parque de El Capricho.
 This is undoubtedly one of the finest parks in Madrid, with a combination of French, Italian and English architectural styles.
 Take a stroll among Greek columns and ruins, a large lake with black swans, a palace, a rose garden and a labyrinth created by well-groomed trees and shrubs.

-Get a good rest in a real 16th-century Turkish Bath
+Get a Good Rest in a Real 16th-Century Turkish Bath